philsjh/icinga2/doc/1-about.md

 Multiple [notifications](#notifications) for one host or service with existing users and notification commands.
 No more duplicated contacts for different notification types.
-Telling notification filters by state and type, even more fine-grained than Icinga 1.x.
+Telling notification filters by state and type, even more fine-tuned than Icinga 1.x.
 [Escalation notifications](#notification-escalations) and [delayed notifications](#first-notification-delay)
-are just notifications with additional begin and/or end time attribute.
+are just notifications with an additional begin and/or end time attribute.

 * Dependencies between Hosts and Services